christarazi/steganography/README.md

 using steganography.
 This program supports the
 [LSB method](https://en.wikipedia.org/wiki/Least_significant_bit) (least
 significant bit).

-This program will work on any Linux machine.
+This program conforms to the POSIX.1 standard so it will work on any POSIX.1 compliant system.

 **Disclaimer**: this was created for educational purposes.
 I do not take any responsibility for any misuse of this program.